JinglingB/Go2CSleep/README.md

 1. Make sure this repository is recursively cloned: `git clone --recursive https://github.com/JinglingB/Go2CSleep.git`

-2. Set your desired hostname and port in ssh_config.h.template and move that to ssh_config.h
+2. Set your desired hostname and port in ssh_config.h.template and save that as ssh_config.h

 3. Edit MainActivity.java to set the command that will be executed on the remote PC via SSH